Lukhausen/Lepus/typst/supercharged-dhbw/chapters/introduction.typ

 Our research investigates whether DeepSeek's reinforcement learning methodology can be adapted to enhance pattern generalization capabilities on the ARC-AGI-2 dataset, potentially bridging the substantial gap between current AI systems and human-level performance in abstract reasoning tasks.

-Specifically, our approach involves: (1) implementing a bifurcated reward function that evaluates structural and content components separately, (2) training 3B and 7B parameter models using reinforcement learning with incentives for extended reasoning chains, (3) testing the models' emergent reasoning capabilities, and (4) when natural emergence fails, strategically kickstarting reasoning development through targeted reward mechanisms that explicitly encourage longer reasoning patterns before transitioning to content-focused optimization.
+Specifically, our approach involves:
++ implementing a bifurcated reward function that evaluates structural and content components separately
++ training 3B and 7B parameter models using reinforcement learning with incentives for extended reasoning chains
++ testing the models' emergent reasoning capabilities
++ when natural emergence fails, strategically kickstarting reasoning development through targeted reward mechanisms that explicitly encourage longer reasoning patterns before transitioning to content-focused optimization.
 This methodology emphasizes the development of intermediate reasoning processes that more closely approximate human problem-solving strategies when addressing abstract reasoning challenges.

 ]